jennifersequina/credit_card_customer_churn/README.md

    - After getting the best results, I checked the top important features affecting the churning prediction.
 This information could be useful in further analyzing the data and improving the model.

 NOTE: I used the grid_search multiple times until I get the highest recall score.
-This score is important in order to know the effectiveness of the machine learning model for this use case, as I want the model to detect as many churns as possible.
+I value recall score more than accuracy for this use case for two reasons: one, I can surely get high accuracy as the data is imbalance with only 16% churned; two, recall score is important for me to know whether the model can detect as many churns as possible.

 ### Usage: